JuliaHealth/NeuroAnalyzer.jl/README.md

 Changelog is [here](https://codeberg.org/AdamWysokinski/NeuroAnalyzer.jl/src/master/Changelog.md).

+## Performance

+Due to the nature of Julia JIT (just-in-time compiler), first run of functions is slow.
+Also, due to modules precompilation, NA startup may take some time.

+Complete set of benchmarks is [here](https://codeberg.org/AdamWysokinski/NeuroAnalyzer.jl/src/master/Benchrmarking.md).

 ## Plugins (extensions)

 Plugins are git repositories, default location is `~/Documents/NeuroAnalyzer/plugins`.
 Each plugin must be in a separate folder, in `src/` subdirectory.
 To modify the plugins path, set the variable `plugins_path` in the NeuroAnalyzerJ.jl file.